 GBI investigating fatal crash after county police pursuit

-At the request of the Glynn County Police Department, the Georgia Bureau of Investigation is investigating Hodge's death.
-The GBI is not investigating the actions of the patrol officer who initiated the traffic stop, Carson said.
+At the request of the Glynn County Police Department, the Georgia Bureau of Investigation is investigating the fatality.

-Hodge's body has been taken for autopsy to the GBI crime lab in Pooler, said Stacy Carson, GBI agent in charge at the agency's Kingsland office.
+Hodge's body was taken for autopsy to the GBI crime lab in Pooler, said Stacy Carson, GBI agent in charge at the agency's Kingsland office.
 Results of the autopsy could be available by Tuesday afternoon, she said.

 The county police department notified the GBI about the fatal crash at 1:30 a.m.
 Monday, Carson said.